top of page

 • May 27

-• 2 min read
+• 3 min read

 Common Behavioural Challenges and Signs

-• Frequent tantrums or emotional meltdowns beyond the typical age
+• Frequent tantrums or emotional meltdowns beyond the typical age.

-• Challenges with impulse control, such as hitting or biting
+• Challenges with impulse control, such as hitting or biting.

-• Safety concerns around driving or running away
+• Safety concerns around driving or running away.

 Why Early Behavioural Support Matters

-Early intervention with behaviour therapy provides your child with tools to manage emotions, develop positive behaviours, and build healthy social relationships.
+Early intervention with behaviour therapy provides your child with tools to manage emotions.
+It helps them develop positive behaviours and build healthy social relationships.
+Addressing challenges early can prevent them from escalating into larger issues later on.
+This significantly improves your child's confidence and well-being.

 Behaviour therapy empowers families by:

-• Reducing stress and frustration at home and school
+• Reducing stress and frustration at home and school.

-• Understanding what happens before the behaviour to help prevent it
+• Understanding what happens before the behaviour to help prevent it.

-• Providing positive strategies parents can implement immediately
+• Providing positive strategies parents can implement immediately.

 How Behaviour Therapy Can Help